 ◾ Mold growing on interior surfaces (corner of a closet, kitchen or bathroom).

 ◾ Peeling, cracking or blistering paint on exterior or interior finishes.

 ◾ Excessive dust mite populations (a cause of dust allergies).

 🟡 Keeping the relative humidity at 25% (winter) to 50% (summer) is generally considered healthy and comfortable for occupants and better for the house.

 🟢 Indoor activities such as bathing, cooking, dishwashing and just breathing all produce moisture.
 But we found a remedy that will help you get rid of this inconvenience: plants that absorb excess humidity.

 Here is a top 5 of the best plants that absorb excess humidity in your house:

-3. Ivy (Hedera) – a plant that we normally put in hanging pots.
-But that’s a good idea to hang it in a higher area in the room.
-In this way we can eliminate the risk of mold.
-Since being elevated, ivy can immediately absorb water vapor that rises to the ceiling – the most hot and humid place in the house.
+3. Ivy (Hedera) – a plant that is usually placed in hanging pots.
+Hang it as higher as possible, close to the ceiling.
+In this way you will reduce mold growth and your Ivy can immediately absorb water vapors that rise to the ceiling – which is the most hot and humid area in the house.

-4. Fern – absorbs excess moisture from the air and is an excellent air regulator.
-When you have only 1 such plant in a room with problems, you can be sure that it will maintain a balanced humidity level.
+4. Fern – This plant absorbs excess moisture from indoor air and is an excellent air quality adjuster.
+If you have such plant in the room, be sure that it will maintain a balanced humidity level.

-5. Tillandsia – it’s an epiphyte plant that has no root, specifically in its natural environment where it grows on trees and has aerial roots, unlike the ordinary plants.
-It feeds on water and nutrients that are absorbed from the air.
-It’s ideal for any room with a high humidity level.
+5. Tillandsia Multiflora – This is an epiphyte plant that has no roots.
+In its natural environment it grows on trees using its aerial roots, unlike the ordinary plants.
+It feeds on water and nutrients that are absorbed directly from the air.
+It’s an ideal plant for rooms with high humidity levels.